avm-codes/avm-default-sandbox/README.md

 ## Building the Image

-Pre-built images are available from GitHub Container Registry (recommended).
+Pre-built images are available from Docker Hub (recommended).
 To build locally:

 ```bash
 docker build -t avm-default-sandbox .